egch/azure-AI-900-preparation/exam-preparation/clarified-Q&A.md

 Without feature scaling, models may perform poorly or converge slowly because features with larger ranges can **dominate** others.

+## What is the **None** intent used for in conversational language understanding?

+To handle utterances that do not match any other intent** ✅

+---

+### Explanation

+The **"None" intent** (also known as the **Fallback** or **Default** intent) is used to catch user input that doesn't clearly match any of the predefined intents in a conversational application.

+#### Example
+If your chatbot has intents like:
+- `OrderPizza`
+- `CheckOrderStatus`

+And the user says:
+> *"Tell me a joke"*

+This utterance doesn't match any known intent, so it is classified under the **"None"** intent.

+#### Purpose
+- Prevents the bot from giving irrelevant or incorrect responses.
+- Allows the bot to handle unexpected input gracefully (e.g., "Sorry, I didn’t understand that.
+Can you rephrase?").

+## What is an entity in conversational language understanding?
+An item to which an utterance refers.

+---

+### Explanation

+In conversational language understanding, an **entity** is a specific piece of information referenced in a user's utterance.
+Entities help extract **key details** that provide context and meaning to the intent.

+#### Example
+User says:
+> *"Book a table for two at 7 PM."*

+Possible entities:
+- `"two"` → **number of people**
+- `"7 PM"` → **time**

+#### Purpose
+- Enables the system to capture and process relevant data from user input.
+- Works alongside intents to fulfill user requests accurately.

+## Real-time inference vs Batch inference.

+AKS for RTI, Computer Instance for BI

+---

+### Explanation

+- **Real-time inference (RTI)** → Use **Azure Kubernetes Service (AKS)** for low-latency, scalable predictions.
+- **Batch inference (BI)** → Use **Azure Machine Learning Compute Instances/Clusters** to process large datasets periodically.

+## Which artificial intelligence (AI) technique serves as the foundation for modern image classification solutions?
+Deep learning

+---

+### Explanation

+Modern image classification is primarily powered by **deep learning**, especially **convolutional neural networks (CNNs)**.
+These models automatically learn to extract features from images, enabling high accuracy in tasks like object detection, face recognition, and image tagging.

+## Which two specialized domain models are supported by Azure AI Vision?
+Celebrities and Landmarks

+---

+Azure AI Vision includes built-in models to recognize:
+- **Celebrities**
+- **Landmarks**

 ---
 [Home](../README.md)